Enhanced HTTP Live Streaming Security for OTT Pay-TV Services

 - Database: Oracle 11g Enterprise Edition

-- Implementation: Single machine or distributed load balanced cluster.
+- Scalability: Single machine or distributed load balanced cluster

 - Network management: SNMP v1, v2c, v3